Rapptz/discord.py/docs/api.rst

     Specifies a :class:`Guild`\'s explicit content filter, which is the machine learning algorithms that Discord uses to detect if an image contains pornography or otherwise explicit content.

+    .. container:: operations

+        .. describe:: x == y

+            Checks if two content filter levels are equal.
+        .. describe:: x != y

+            Checks if two content filter levels are not equal.
+        .. describe:: x > y

+            Checks if a content filter level is higher than another.
+        .. describe:: x < y

+            Checks if a content filter level is lower than another.
+        .. describe:: x >= y

+            Checks if a content filter level is higher or equal to another.
+        .. describe:: x <= y

+            Checks if a content filter level is lower or equal to another.

     .. attribute:: disabled